tsatria03/CookyCraze/docks/readme.txt

 natural_multiplier
 The payout multiplier for a natural blackjack, which is 21 on the first two cards.
 Standard casino rules use 1.5, meaning a 100 coin bet returns 250 coins total.
+This is a flat multiplier, meaning it is applied once to the bet amount and always produces the same result regardless of how many hands have been played.
+Setting this very high, such as 10 or more, will make blackjack an extremely powerful way to multiply stats and can unbalance the game quickly if bets are large.

 win_multiplier
 The payout multiplier for a standard win.
 Standard rules use 2, meaning a 100 coin bet returns 200 coins total.
+This is a flat multiplier.
+Setting it below 1 means the player always loses value even on a win, and setting it very high will make winning hands disproportionately rewarding.

 push_multiplier
 The payout multiplier for a push or tie.
 Standard rules use 1, meaning the player gets their original bet back.
+This is a flat multiplier.
+Setting it above 1 rewards ties, and setting it to 0 means the player loses their bet on a tie.

 min_bet
 The minimum amount of any item a player must bet per round.
 If the player enters less, the bet is rejected.
 Set to 1 to allow any positive bet.